OFEV Soft capsule Ref.[8917] Active ingredients: Nintedanib

 Diarrhoea

-Diarrhoea was reported in 62.4% of patients treated with nintedanib.
-The event was reported to be of severe intensity in 3.3% of nintedanib treated patients.
+In clinical trials (see section 5.1), diarrhoea was the most frequent gastro-intestinal event reported.
+In most patients, the event was of mild to moderate intensity.
 More than two thirds of patients experiencing diarrhoea reported its first onset already during the first three months of treatment.
-Diarrhoea led to permanent treatment discontinuation in 4.4% of patients; otherwise the events were managed by anti-diarrhoeal therapy, dose reduction or treatment interruption (see section 4.4).
+In most patients, the events were managed by anti-diarrhoeal therapy, dose reduction or treatment interruption (see section 4.4).
+An overview of the reported diarrhoea events in the clinical trials is listed in Table 2:

 Hepatic enzyme increased